-Over the summer, our PedalPower family took a short midweek vacation to Western Maryland, to ride the Greater Allegheny Passage (GAP) Trail, which spans 150 miles of former railroad line from Pittsburgh, PA to Cumberland, MD.
-Along the way, cyclists cross the Mason-Dixon Line, top the Eastern Continental Divide and are treated to breathtaking mountain scenery without the strenuous mountain cycling!
+Over the summer, our PedalPower family took a short midweek vacation to Western Maryland, to ride the Greater Allegheny Passage (GAP) Trail, which spans 150 miles of the former railroad line from Pittsburgh, PA to Cumberland, MD.
+Along the way, cyclists cross the Mason-Dixon Line, top the Eastern Continental Divide, and are treated to breathtaking mountain scenery without the strenuous mountain cycling!
 The grades along the trail are gentle, typically never exceeding 1%, making for a very family-friendly adventure!
 A recent post on the Biking with Kids Facebook Group asking for recommendations inspired this blog- hoping this might be useful for other families!

 Due to a crazy summer of camps and lessons, our planning and trip time was limited, but we managed to pack a lot into a 3 day visit!
 While most cyclists travel from trail town to trail town over several days, staying in small inns along the way, our schedule and situation didn’t work for an end-to-end trip.
 However, there are numerous tour companies to plan and support your trip.
 My parents had previously cycled the full length of the trail from Pittsburgh to Cumberland using a “barebones” outfitter who simply transported their bags between accommodations, which is a great option for families!
 I would also recommend Discovery Bicycle Tours.
 If you are considering a self-supported trip, you will need to determine how to carry your gear (and your kids’ gear!)- based on our experience this summer, I think it would be very doable with proper planning!